 LeVú is an exclusive and intimate discothèque located in Old East Dallas.
 LeVú hosts some of the top DJs from around the world.
 The VIP areas, detail-oriented decoration, the LED lighting, and the dance floor make this club one of the hottest spots in Dallas and recently voted the 13th best nightclub in the nation!

 Some of the best spots in the city to eat are outdoors.
 Check out these patios to soak in the sun or admire a perfect view of the city while you eat dinner.

 A staple in the Deep Ellum neighborhood, The Green Room offers an amazing view of the Dallas skyline, a fully stocked bar and some of the best food in the area.
 The menu has a fresh take on classic pub food favorites, including special creations like the Blacktooth Burger and the Short Rib Texas Poutine.

-This fun and inviting neighborhood restaurant & bar in the Knox-Henderson area serves fast, fresh, casual, food from early till late 7 days a week.
+Explore this fun and inviting neighborhood restaurant and bar in the Knox-Henderson area serving fast, fresh, casual food from early ‘til late seven days a week.
 Enjoy local craft on draft or patio-pounding frozen cocktails.
-The large dog-friendly patio makes the experience even more enjoyable.
+Experience this patio with your four-legged friend to make it even more enjoyable.